Cherreads

 [Fate Points Gained: +4]

-She understood now.
-The drain was not a single mechanism, but a layered process.
-Emotional energy, vitality, qi, fate.
-Each could be harvested, but not without trade offs.
-Her body had instinctively chosen survival and reinforcement over pure fate gain.
+Lilithra frowned slightly.
+The drain wasn't a single mechanism but a layered one, emotional energy, vitality, qi, fate.
+Each came with trade‑offs.
+Her body had chosen reinforcement over pure fate gain.

 It had not been a mistake.
 But it had been inefficient for her current goals.